 Cedar shake roofs are also durable and long-lasting—they can last up to 50 years if properly maintained.
 The only downside is they require more maintenance than other roofing materials, such as regular inspections and treatment of the wood.

-We are getting more into the higher end of roofing materials with clay tiles.
+As you move into the higher end of roofing materials, you’ll discover options such as clay tiles.
 Clay tiles can last 50-100 years.
 So despite costing more upfront, they are an excellent investment for anyone looking towards the long haul.

 Composite shingles are made of asphalt and rubber or wood fiber, making them less expensive to construct than other options.
 These are great for homeowners who want the benefits of premium roofing materials without the high cost.
 Composite shingles can be manufactured as faux metal, clay, or even slate shingles.

 Concrete tiles are incredibly cost-effective—their price range is vast due to various manufacturers and getting more stylized options.
-But the benefits of concrete tile make them a great investment from their durability, low maintenance, and easy installation to their long lifespan of 50+ years.
+But the benefits of concrete tiles make them a great investment.
+These benefits include durability, low maintenance, and easy installation.
+Additionally, they can last for over 50 years!

-Green roofs are a more premium option for residential homes and are more commonly found on multi-family residential buildings or commercial structures.
-Either way, green roofs are an incredibly sustainable option for roofing material but do come with a cost.
+Green roofs are an eco-friendly option for residential homes and are more commonly found on multi-family residential buildings or commercial structures.
+Green roofs are a sustainable option for roofing material but do come with a cost.

 The good thing, though, is with the proper plants and greenery installed, that roof becomes a self-sustaining ecosystem that requires little to no maintenance.
 They also offer great water absorption and can even help offset carbon emissions in urban areas.

-Residential metal roofs vary significantly in both cost and design.
-You’ll find metal panels like aluminum or standing seam metal roofs on the lower end.
-On the higher end, you’ll find metal shingles in that $50,000 range which are a beautiful addition to anyone looking for a highly durable, low-maintenance roofing option.
-Metal roofs are growing in popularity among homeowners because they are such a great investment and have begun to be manufactured to look like regular old shingles but with the strength and longevity of steel.
+Residential metal roofs vary in both cost and design.
+You’ll find metal panels like aluminum or standing seam metal roofs on the lower end of the price spectrum.
+On the higher end, you’ll see metal shingles in that $50,000 range.
+These are a beautiful addition for anyone looking for a highly durable, low-maintenance roofing option.
+Metal roofs are growing in popularity among homeowners because they are such a great investment.
+Not only do they look like regular shingles, but they have the strength of steel behind them!

-Slate roofs are one of the oldest used roofing materials in the world.
+Slate roofs are one of the mo historical roofing materials in the world.
 This material has been coined the “forever roof” because this natural stone can last nearly forever when appropriately installed.
-Slate roofs are typical in Europe, and many of the roofs you’ll see there are indeed 100+ years old.
+Slate roofs are frequently used in Europe, and many of the roofs you’ll see there are indeed 100+ years old.